Menu

 • Alzheimer’s-like cognitive impairment

-Testing for cocaine drug use is usually done in one of three ways: urine, saliva and hair.
-Using those methods cocaine can be detected for a period of 1, 4-5 and 90 days, respectively.
+Testing for cocaine use is usually done in one of three ways: urine, saliva and hair.
+Using those methods, cocaine can be detected for periods of 1–3 days, 12–48 hours and up to 90 days respectively.
+Your choice of method depends on your testing context, budget, and detection window requirements.

 • The most affordable of all the methods